BUTTERFLYBEA/LITA_CLASS_PROJECT/README.md

 ### PROJECT OVERVIEW:

 Data entry in Excel refers to the process of inputting,editing,and managing data within a spreadsheet.
-Data Entry can also be seen as the processing of manually inputting information into computer system or database using various data entry tools,software,and techniques.
+Data Entry can also be seen as the process of manually inputting information into computer system or database using various data entry tools,software,and techniques.
 Here is an elaborate definition: